-Beer Dabbler Winter Carnival
+9. Winter Beer Dabbler

-Minnesota State Fair Grounds, Saint Paul, Feb.
-23
+Minnesota State Fairgrounds, Saint Paul, February 22, 2020

-Saint Paul, March 9
+Saint Paul, March 2020

 You’ve never seen a St. Paddy’s Day celebration like this one!
-For LuckyPalooza, Saint Paul shuts down two of downtown’s busiest blocks for an all-day street party featuring live music, delicious traditional Irish food and plenty of green beer.
-You’ll love the entertainment along with extreme winter sports demonstrations, a bull-riding competition and fire dancing.
+For LuckyPalooza, Saint Paul shuts down two of downtown’s busiest blocks for an all-day street party featuring live music, delicious traditional Irish food, and plenty of green beer.
+You’ll love the entertainment along with extreme winter sports demonstrations, a bull-riding competition, and fire dancing.
 Grab a Guinness and enjoy!

-St. Patrick’s Day Parade
+12. St. Patrick’s Day Parade

-Saint Paul, March 16
+Saint Paul, March 17, 2020

-U.S. Bank Stadium, Minneapolis, April 6-8
+U.S. Bank Stadium, Minneapolis, March 19-21, 2020

 Quench Your Thirst: Where to Get a Good Drink in Minneapolis Northwest